 Taxpayers And Homeowners Fleeing Illinois To Other Lower-Taxed States

 Illinois tops other states in taxpayers fleeing the state to other low-taxed states.
 Illinois taxpayers recently elected a new governor, JB Pritzker.
-Unfortunately, JB Pritzker turned out to be incompetent and the only solution he has in turning Illinois around is raising taxes.
+Unfortunately, JB Pritzker turned out to be incompetent.
+The first term governor has proven that the only solution he has in turning Illinois around is raising taxes.
 Pritzker is not only raising taxes, but he also signed a bill giving lawmakers in Illinois a raise.
 Voter remorse is very common among voters in Illinois.
 Many wonder whether Illinois can last until the next election to oust JB Pritzker out of office before the state goes bankruptcy.
 Illinois recently doubled its gas tax.
 Pritzker does not seem to realize that is is not how much you make but how much you spend.
 Raising taxes is not the solution to solving a state that is on the verge of bankruptcy.